adam-rumpf/Computational-Probability-and-Statistics/docs/25-Linear-Regression-Case-Study.md

 <p class="caption">(\#fig:qq-res)The quantile-quantile residual plot used to assess the normality assumption.</p>
 </div>

-Note that the syntax for making a normal probability plot is a bit different than what you're used to seeing: we set `sample` equal to the residuals instead of `x`, and we set a statistical method `qq`, which stands for"quantile-quantile", another name commonly used for normal probability plots.
+Note that the syntax for making a normal probability plot is a bit different than what you're used to seeing: we set `sample` equal to the residuals instead of `x`, and we set a statistical method `qq`, which stands for "quantile-quantile", another name commonly used for normal probability plots.

 It is a little difficult at first to understand how the `qq` plot indicated that the distribution was skewed to the left.
 The points indicate the quantile from the sample, standardized to have mean zero and standard deviation one, plotted against the same quantiles from a standard normal.
 It the sample matched a standard normal the points would align on the 45-degree line.
-From the plot, we see that has the theoretical quantile get larger, further from zero, the sample do not.
+From the plot, we see that as the theoretical quantile get larger, further from zero, the sample do not.
 That is why the trajectory of the points in the upper right looks flat, below the 45-degree line.
 Thus the distribution is compressed on the right making it skewed to the left.

 > **Exercise**:
 Based on the histogram and the normal probability plot, does the nearly normal residuals condition appear to be met?